werf/werf/docs/_includes/reference/cli/werf_bundle_copy.md

             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)
-            Command needs granted permissions to read, pull and push images into the specified repos --home-dir=''
+            Command needs granted permissions to read, pull and push images into the specified repos --from=''
+            Source address of the bundle to copy, specify bundle archive using schema
+            `archive:PATH_TO_ARCHIVE.tar.gz`, specify remote bundle with schema
+            `[docker://]REPO:TAG` or without schema.
+      --home-dir=''
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --insecure-helm-dependencies=false